Describing schemas

 service CustomerDatabase {

-operation insertCustomer(Customer): CustomerId
+operation insertCustomer(Customer): CustomerId // Customer as parameter

-operation findCustomer(CustomerId): Customer
+operation findCustomer(CustomerId): Customer // Customer as closed result

 }